 The Island of If and the Count of Monte Cristo

-This island on the coast of Marseille is the prison in which Edmundo Dantés’ fictional character is imprisoned in the Count of Monte Cristo, the iron mask man was never imprisoned and was a fort, a prison, and even hosted a rhino in the 16th century!
+This island on the coast of Marseille is the prison where Edmundo Dantés’ fictional character is imprisoned in the Count of Monte Cristo; the iron mask man was never imprisoned and was a fort, a prison, and even hosted a rhino in the 16th century!